A mother is “at a loss” after her son was beaten and left bleeding in the hallway of a Collingwood high school.

 Video released of the beating shows a teenage boy laying on the ground, while being kicked and punched by another teen at Collingwood Collegiate Institute.

-When the boy attempts to get up, drips of blood can be seen on the floor.
+When the boy attempts to get up, drops of blood can be seen on the floor.
 The video was taken on Friday.

 “It came to me on my cellphone on Saturday morning.
 It turned my stomach actually to see it,” says Gary Kennedy.
 He uploaded the video to Facebook.

-The mother of the 14-year-old boy who was says he had to go to the hospital and suffered a concussion.
+The mother of the 14-year-old boy says he had to go to the hospital and suffered a concussion.

 “Somebody stood there and videoed it and that's horrific.
 The only good thing is people are seeing that video and hopefully that can be an impetus for change,” the mother told CTV News.
 She didn’t want to be identified.

 She says the incident started online when her son was challenged to a fight.
 On Friday, over the lunch hour, she says two kids followed him down the hall with a group of friends.

 “What I can say is the OPP is involved in an ongoing investigation in this case and further information will be released if and when it becomes available,” says OPP Const.
 Martin Hachey.

 The Simcoe County District School Board says it is investigating.